-The main focal point of Osijek is the Trg Ante Starčevića which translate literally to the ‘square of Ante Starčević’.
+The main focal point of Osijek is the Trg Ante Starčevića which translate literally to the ‘square of Ante Starčević.’

 The church is beautifully built with a neo-gothic architectural design and decorated with stained glass windows.
 During the Croatian War of Independence in 1991, the church was heavily damaged but since has been restored to its original design.

-Tvrđa is the Old Town of Osijek that consists of the best preserved and largest ensemble of Baroque buildings within Croatia.
+Tvrđa is the Old Town of Osijek that consists of the best-preserved and largest ensemble of Baroque buildings within Croatia.

-Here you can also find restaurants and bars, including Copacabana River Beach which is a popular summer hotspot.
+Here you can also find restaurants and bars, including Copacabana River Beach, which is a popular summer hotspot.
 At Copacabana, you can swim in the river as well as enjoy public pools.
 Pjesacki Most is the pedestrian bridge built above the river in 1981 and since has become one of the symbols of the city.

 Osijek has 17 parks that cover 394,000 square meters.
 The biggest and most popular of them is Kopački Rit, which is the largest and one of the best-preserved wetlands in Europe.

-Because Osijek is located in Slavonia, which makes up 45% of Croatia’s agriculture, it is a food lovers delight.
+Because Osijek is located in Slavonia, which makes up 45% of Croatia’s agriculture, it is a food lovers’ delight.

 Traditional local dishes consist of river fish, Kulen (sausage), čvarci (fried meat bites), slanina (bacon), and fiš paprikaš (fish soup made with vegetables and paprika, usually spicy).

-Many restaurants take part in “farm to table” meaning they use locally grown, and in-season produce.
+Many restaurants take part in “farm to table,” meaning they use locally grown and in-season produce.
 Along with food, there are a ton of vineyards that make different kinds of Croatian wines from native grown grapes.

 Certain vineyards offer tours that you can take to see how they make the wine, plus tastings!
-Wine isn’t the only alcohol produced in Osijek, the local Osjecko beer was the first ever Croatian beer and has been using the original recipe since 1697.
+Wine isn’t the only alcohol produced in Osijek; the local Osjecko beer was the first-ever Croatian beer and has been using the original recipe since 1697.
 Croatian, as well as worldwide craft beers, can be found in most restaurants and bars.

 Where To Eat In Osijek

-Okay, so now you’ve been all the Osijek sites and attractions, now it is time to relax and eat.
+Okay, so now you’ve been to all the Osijek sites and attractions, now it is time to relax and eat.
 Here is where you should eat in Osijek.